SimonSubokLee/ston-docs-son/admin/origin.rst

    - ``OFF (default)`` Saves as a 3xx response.

-   - ``ON`` Downloads content from the address in the Location header.
-     If the format of the redirection response is incorrect or the Location header is missing, tracking will not work.
-     In order to prevent infinite redirection, the STON only tracks once.
+   - ``ON`` Downloads content from the address given in the Location header.
+If the format of the header is incorrect or there is no header, then tracking will fail.
+In order to prevent infinite redirection, STON will only redirect once.